Fritsl/LibreChatConfigurator/README.md

 **LibreChat is powerful, but configuration shouldn't require a PhD in YAML.**

-This tool provides a clean UI for managing 100+ LibreChat settings and generates complete deployment packages.
+This tool provides a clean UI for managing **480+ LibreChat settings** (100% coverage of all 176 ENV variables + 191+ YAML fields) and generates complete deployment packages.
 No more manually editing environment files or debugging YAML syntax errors.

 **Key Benefits:**
 - ✅ **Progressive disclosure** - Pick providers first, see only relevant fields